leftwm/leftwm/README.md

 LeftWM is a tiling window manager written in [Rust] that aims to be stable and performant.
 LeftWM is [designed to do one thing and to do that one thing well][unix-philosophy]: _be a window manager_.
-LeftWM therefore follows the following mantra:
+LeftWM follows the following mantra:

 > LeftWM is not a compositor.
 > LeftWM is not a lock screen.